Meropidia nitida

-Meropidia nitida is a species of hoverfly in the family Syrphidae, and the tribe Milesiini.
+Meropidia nitida is a species of hoverfly in the family Syrphidae, tribe Milesiini.

 Description

-The size of the adult female Meropidia nitidia ranges from 9mm-10.5mm.
+The size of the adult female Meropidia nitidia is 9-10.5 mm.
 The main colours on the body are yellow and brown.

 Distribution

-It is known to reside in the Amazon rainforest, particularly the countries of Bolivia, Colombia and Suriname.
+Meropidia nitida is known from the Amboró National Park in central Bolivia.
+The types were collected at 2070 m above sea level.